Average Price of Car Detailing in Australia 2026

 Single-stage (1-step) correction uses one compound and pad combination.
 It removes 50–70% of surface defects and adds significant gloss.
 Appropriate for vehicles in reasonable condition that need a refresh before a ceramic coating or sale.

 Paint correction pricing is labour-intensive — a thorough 2-stage correction on a large 4WD can take 15–20 hours.
-This is why pricing ranges from $400 for a basic 1-stage on a small car to $1,200+ for a full 2-stage on a large vehicle.
+That's why pricing runs from $400 for a basic 1-stage on a small car to $1,200+ for a full 2-stage on a large vehicle.

 When do you need paint correction?
 Before any long-term ceramic coating (defects sealed under the coating become permanent), before a pre-sale preparation, or on any vehicle where swirl marks are visible at more than one metre in sunlight.